dyaraev/dyaraev.github.io/spark/malformed-records-detection.md

 +----+----------+----+----------+----+----------+------------------+
 ```

-As you can see, there are pairs of columns where every other column has the suffix "\_TYPED".
+As you can see, there are pairs of columns where every other column has the suffix `_TYPED`.
 The prefix can be changed if there is a chance that one of the columns in the original DataFrame could have a name ending with that suffix.
 The last column contains a list of bad columns for each row.

 The code above works pretty slowly.
 The DAG shows that two additional steps are required to deserialize and serialize values in `typedDf.map(...)`.
 Ok, how can we optimize it?
 First of all, it's always better to use the built-in Spark functions, which allow the Catalyst engine to optimize job execution.
 Let's check how we can rewrite it using these functions: